verhas/pyama/doc/segmenthandlers.md

 The `filename` the full path name of the file that was used to open the file for reading that contains the segment.
-It can be used by the handler to avoid handling files that it can not handle.
+It can be used by the handler to avoid handling files that it cannot handle.
 If there is, for example, a handler that can handle only Python files then this field can be used to ensure to manage only segments that belong to a file that has `.py` extension.